datacommonsorg/docsite/api/sheets/get_property.md

  - `dcids`: Data Commons uniquely identifies nodes by assigning them DCIDs, or Data Commons IDs.
 Your query will need to specify the DCIDs for the nodes of interest.
 More information about DCIDs is available in [the glossary](/glossary.html).

  - `property`: The property whose value you are interested in, such as "name" for the name of a node, or "typeOf" for the type of a node.
+If you aren't sure what properties are available for a particular DCID, you can use the [Data Commons graph browser](https://datacommons.org/browser/) to look up the DCID of interest and see what properties it is associated with.

  **Returns**